 The cathedral is known as one of the finest Gothic buildings in the Mediterranean world.
 Its foundation stone is known to have been laid in 1298 during the Lusignan rule and the construction lasted until 1312.
 The old tropical fig tree (Ficus Sycomorus) which stands by the entrance of the building is thought to have been planted here at the time that the work began.
 Until it became a mosque in 1571 a king of the island was first crowned as the King of Cyprus in St Sophia in Nicosia and then as the King of Jerusalem in St Nicholas in Famagusta, the city being closer to the Holy Land.

-The western fagade of the edifice, which is likened to that of Reims Cathedral in France, is the best preserved and most attractive part of the building.
+The western facade of the edifice, which is likened to that of Reims Cathedral in France, is the best preserved and most attractive part of the building.
 On this side and above its porch a fine 13th century occupied the area opposite St Nicholas.
 Its triple-arched facade which has survived to the present day is from the beginning of the 16th century.
 Above its middle arch, the coats of arms of Giovanni Renier, Captain of Cyprus in 1552, can be seen.
 Its four granite columns came from the ruins of Salamis.

 The small building where the famous Turkish nationalist Namik Kemal was imprisoned (1873-1876) is situated behind this arcade.

-This citadel was built in the 14th century during the Lusignan period, to protect the harbour.
+This citadel was built in the 14th century during the Lusignan period, to protect the harbor.
 The Sea Gate, on this side, along with the Land Gate were the two major entrances of walled Famagusta.
 The citadel was originally surrounded with a moat.
 In 1492 Venetians transformed it into an artillery stronghold making alterations similar to those at Kyrenia castle.
-The marble panel above the entrance shows the winged lion of Venice, and includes the name of Nicolo Foscarini who remodelled the tower.
+The marble panel above the entrance shows the winged lion of Venice, and includes the name of Nicolo Foscarini who remodeled the tower.
 It is thought that when Leonardo da Vinci visited Cyprus in 1481 he advised the Venetians on the design of the defences of Famagusta.

 The tower or citadel consists of towers and corridors leading to artillery chambers.
 On one side of its large courtyard is the refectory and above it apartments, both dating back to the Lusignan period.